 Methods for Studying Macroevolution: I am generally interested in many aspects of macroevolution, especially the grand evolutionary patterns of vertebrate clades over long time scales.
 I use a diverse array of methods to discover and analyze vertebrate fossils, including CT scanning and scanning electron microscopy (to study anatomy in detail), cladistics (to reconstruct genealogy), geometric morphometrics and analysis of discrete character disparity (to quantify the variability in morphological features exhibited by a clade), and analysis of rates of morphological evolution (to quantify how anatomical evolution has changed over time).
 A major focus has been on developing both new and refined methods for better identifying, quantifying, and studying macroevolutionary patterns in the fossil record, as well as better understanding and coping with biases that result from an unevenly sampled fossil record.
 Along with Graeme Lloyd and Steve Wang, I have developed new methods for identifying instances of morphological rate heterogeneity on a phylogeny (branches or clades with significantly higher/lower rates of change than the rest of the phylogeny), which we published in 2012 in Evolution.
 I have also devised a method, along with Shaena Montanari, Hong-yu Yi, and Mark Norell, for including phylogenetic information in studies of morphological disparity, which may help to fill gaps in the fossil record that are predicted to be present (by phylogenetic ghost lineages) but remain unsampled (2011, Paleobiology).
 Recently I have been working with Richard Butler, Roger Benson, and Brian Andres to better understand how morphological disparity patterns may be biased by an uneven fossil record.
 We published a paper in Evolution (2012) which showed that some disparity metrics are seemingly robust to large-scale sampling biases, whereas others are more prone to serious error.
 Additional recent work with Richard Butler and Christian Foth has focused on whether different morphological disparity proxies (discrete characters, geometric morphometric landmarks, measurements) converge on a common signal, which we indeed did find to be the case in an exemplar study using pterosaurs (2012, Journal of Evolutionary Biology).
 Finally, I am interested in integrating information from molecular and morphological studies to better understand the evolution and genealogy of major clades.
 I have worked with Chris Organ and Koen Stein in predicting the genome sizes of extinct dinosaurs based on the sizes of their osteocyte lacunae (based on the noted correlation of genome size and bone cell size in living animals) (2009, Proceedings of the Royal Society of London), and with Shaena Montanari, Wendy DeWolf, and Mark Norell on neontological studies for better predicting genome size based on cell sizes that are often variable across the skeleton (2011, Biology Letters).
 Current work with Matt Friedman and Richard Butler focuses on better predicting the origination ages of major clades, which are necessary for calibration points in molecular phylogenetic analyses.

-The Post-Cretaceous Rise of Mammals: One of my major research objectives as a young scientist is to study the post-Cretaceous evolution of mammals, especially their evolutionary radiation within the first several million years after the extinction of the dinosaurs 66 million years ago.
+One of my major research objectives as a young scientist is to study the post-Cretaceous evolution of mammals, especially their evolutionary radiation within the first several million years after the extinction of the dinosaurs 66 million years ago.
 For the last several years I have been working collaboratively with Tom Williamson of the New Mexico Museum of Natural History and Science, Dan Peppe of Baylor University, Ross Secord of the University of Nebraska, and Anne Weil of Oklahoma State University.
 Our goal is to study the post-Cretaceous radiation of mammals using many of the quantitative macroevolutionary techniques I have used to study Triassic dinosaurs and the theropod-bird transition, as well as better map the San Juan Basin of New Mexico, provide new radioisotopic dates and paleomagnetic correlations for key units, and look at changes in local climate and precipitation during the first few million years after the K-Pg extinction.
 The first result of this project is a new phylogeny of Cretaceous-Paleocene metatherians (2012, Journal of Systematic Palaeontology), which provides a well-resolved genealogy of the group, helps resolve some thorny taxonomic issues relating to Paleocene specimens, and shows that there was a profound extinction of metatherians at or near the Cretacoeus-Paleocene boundary but then a burst of lineage splitting immediately after the boundary.
+This was updated in 2014 with a revamped phylogeny included as part of a big review paper on early metatherian evolution (ZooKeys, 2014).
 Tom and I also recently published a monographic description of the bizarre "archaic" digging taeniodont Wortmania, based on a spectacular new specimen of this rare Paleocene genus (PLoS ONE, 2013).
 Our collaborative team is doing yearly fieldwork in New Mexico, and our research is supported by the National Science Foundation (USA), National Landscape Conservation System of the USA, and the US Bureau of Land Management.

 Metriorhynchid Crocodylomorphs and Marine Reptile Macroevolution: An increasingly large part of my research focuses on one of the most unusual groups of archosaurs to ever live, the fully marine metriorhynchids (a subgroup of crocodylomorphs) that inhabited the world's oceans for tens of millions of years during the middle part of the Mesozoic.
 The primary goal of this research is to understand metriorhynchid anatomy, phylogeny, and macroevolution in great detail.
 We have named several new taxa of metriorhynchids from the Middle Jurassic-Early Cretaceous of Europe, described in detail the oldest known large-bodied metriorhynchid (2013, Journal of Systematic Palaeontology), monographed the colossal predatory genus Dakosaurus (2012, PLoS ONE), and presented an iteratively-updated phylogenetic dataset for reconstructing metriorhynchid phylogeny.
 This anatomical and phylogenetic data has been used to better understand major patterns in metriorhynchid evolution, especially trends in diversity and disparity (using both discrete characters and geometric morphometrics), the evolution of metriorhynchid body size and cranial shape over time (using likelihood-based evolutionary modeling), and the relationship between form and function (studied using Finite Element Analysis).
 We have published this work in recent papers in Zoological Journal of the Linnean Society (2010, 2011) and Biology Letters (2011).
 A recent focus has been on the detailed ornamental, functional, and structural morphology of metriorhynchid teeth, and crocodylomorph teeth in general (2010, Journal of Vertebrate Paleontology; 2012, Anatomical Record; 2014, Acta Palaeontologica Polonica; and several ongoing projects in conjunction with Brian Beatty).
 In general, our work has shown that: some derived metriorhynchids were well equipped for strong bite forces, that niche partitioning between species was likely enabled by cranial and dental differences, and that metriorhynchids became more taxonomically and morphologically diverse up until the Jurassic-Cretaceous boundary, after which they quickly crashed before going extinct.
 All of this work is in collaboration with two of the world's foremost metriorhynchid specialists, Mark Young and Marco Andrade, who were both fellow students of mine at the University of Bristol.
 Also collaborating on some of these projects are Mark Bell, Brian Beatty, Jeff Liston, and Manabu Sakamoto.